DavidBrainard/SphereRendererToolbox/README.md

 Please see LICENSE.txt for details.
 About Us: https://github.com/DavidBrainard/SphereRendererToolbox/wiki/About-Us

 SphereRendererToolbox is a Matlab toolbox for rendering spheres under point lights.
-For more in formation, please see the RenderToolbox3 wiki: https://github.com/DavidBrainard/SphereRendererToolbox/wiki
+For more in formation, please see the SphereRendererToolbox wiki: https://github.com/DavidBrainard/SphereRendererToolbox/wiki